Possibilistic inferential models: a review: Eliminating nuisance parameters

 Note that the outer supremum is needed because, while the relative profile likelihood $R^\text{\sc pr}(Z,\phi)$ only directly depends on $\phi$, its distribution depends on the model parameter, which is not fully determined by $\phi$.
 As before, it is easy to show that strong validity is preserved under this profile-based marginal IM construction.
 The rationale behind why including an optimization in the ranking step is generally superior in terms of efficiency compared to optimizing post-validification step is subtle and I refer the interested reader to \citet{martin.partial2} That profiling tends to be more efficient than extension is easy to see in specific applications; see below. \citet{imbvm.ext} show that, while both the extension- and profile-based marginal IM constructions enjoy a large-sample possibilistic Bernstein--von Mises theorem, the latter's limiting Gaussian generally has a smaller variance, hence its greater efficiency.

 \begin{gaussex}[cont] Here I'll revisit the normal example based on Darwin's data as analyzed in \citet[][Ch.~3]{fisher.doe}.
 Here, suppose that the interest parameter is $\Phi = g(\Theta) = \Theta_1$, the mean of the normal distribution.
 Since this study involved paired data, the mean $\Phi$ corresponds to the difference between the means of the two marginal populations paired together.
 Figure~\ref{fig:example2}(a) shows the extension-based (dashed) and profile-based (solid) marginal IM contours for $\Phi$.
 The latter, profile-based contour $\phi \mapsto \pi_z^\text{\sc pr}(\phi)$ exactly corresponds to the p-value for testing $H_0: \Phi=\phi$ based on the two-sided Student-t statistic or, equivalently, the probability-to-possibility transform of the sampling distribution of that Student-t statistic.
-Therefore, the value at $\phi=0$ is exactly the usual t-test's p-value which, in this case, is about 0.495.
+Therefore, the value at $\phi=0$ is exactly the usual t-test's p-value which, in this case, is about 0.0495.
 Note that the profile-based contour is more tightly concentrated, e.g., the 95\% confidence interval determined by the horizontal line at $\alpha=0.05$ is narrower, hence the profile-based marginal IM is more efficient. \end{gaussex}

 \begin{gammaex}[cont] Here I revisit the previous analysis of the data in \citet{hamada.etal.2004}.
 Here the focus is inference on the mean $\Phi = \Theta_1\Theta_2$ of the gamma distribution.
 Two kinds of marginalization can be carried out---extension-based and profile-based---and both of these are shown Figure~\ref{fig:example2}(b).
 As above, the extension-based contour, which is simple to derive from the joint contour shown in Figure~\ref{fig:example1}(b), turns out to be much wider and lacks the efficiency of the profile-based solution.
 Figure~\ref{fig:example2}(b) also shows the ``exact'' profile-based marginal IM contour (gray line) based on the brute-force strategy in \eqref{eq:pi.naive}.
-I call this ``exact'' because it produces pointwise unbiased estimates of the contour.
-The reason for showing this here is to highlight the accuracy of the sampling-based Monte Carlo strategy of \citet{immc} described briefly in Section~\ref{SS:computation}: the two solid lines in Figure~\ref{fig:example2}(b) are almost indistinguishable. \end{gammaex}
+I call this ``exact'' because that strategy produces pointwise unbiased estimates of the contour.
+I'm showing these two curves here to highlight the accuracy of the sampling-based Monte Carlo strategy of \citet{immc} described briefly in Section~\ref{SS:computation}: the two solid lines in Figure~\ref{fig:example2}(b) are almost indistinguishable. \end{gammaex}